ltspicer/GALAXIS.electronic/README.md

 Online (2 players) starts when a nickname is entered (at least 3 characters):

 Now you have to hide your 4 spaceships, which your opponent has to find.
-You have 60 seconds to think and aim.
+After the first move you have 60 seconds to think and aim.
 Otherwise the opponent gets a turn.
 Available opponents in the network are displayed in the console, in which a chat is also running.
 Here you can enter messages, which will then be sent to all players present.
 Enter 'gegner={nickname}' to connect to an opponent (eg gegner=daniel ).
 Now the "found" sound is played to alert both players.
 In rare cases, the message "Dein Gegner ist aus dem Netzwerk verschwunden.
 Bitte neu starten." appears.